Fxy2021201516/HL-L4G-202508/README.md

 ## Compiling and Running the Code

 To ensure maximum reproducibility and a consistent environment, we provide a unified workflow based on Docker.
-This guide covers all steps from environment setup and code compilation to running the experiments.
+This guide covers all steps from environment setup and code compilation to running the experiment.

 ### Step 1: Prepare Project Files and Environment